Scroll for Important Safety Information and Indications.

 - Jaw-bone problems (osteonecrosis)—Severe jaw bone problems may happen.
 Your healthcare provider should examine your mouth before you start SUTENT.
 Your healthcare provider may tell you to see your dentist before you start SUTENT

 - Tumor lysis syndrome (TLS)—TLS is caused by the fast breakdown of cancer cells and may lead to death.
-TLS may cause you to have nausea, shortness of breath, irregular heartbeat, clouding of urine and tiredness associated with abnormal laboratory test results (high potassium, uric acid and phosphorous levels and low calcium levels in the blood) that can lead to changes in kidney function and acute kidney failure.
+TLS may cause you to have nausea, shortness of breath, irregular heartbeat, clouding of urine and tiredness associated with abnormal laboratory test results (high potassium, uric acid and phosphorus levels and low calcium levels in the blood) that can lead to changes in kidney function and acute kidney failure.
 Your healthcare provider may do blood tests to check you for TLS

 - Tiredness that worsens and does not go away